Approved February 3, 2016

 Directors have direct access to the executive management team of Otter Tail Corporation, generally through the Chief Executive Officer.
 However, Directors may also access individual executive officers related to their areas of expertise.
 The Board and its committees have the ability to obtain independent advisors at the expense of the Corporation as they deem necessary.

-Compensation for the Directors is determined by the Compensation Committee of the Board of Directors.
+Compensation for the Directors is determined by the Compensation Committee of the Board of Directors and ratified by the Board of Directors.
 The Compensation Committee consists solely of Independent Directors.
 The Committee will generally retain an outside consultant to establish appropriate peer groups for comparison purposes to assess the competitiveness of compensation provided to the Directors.
 Any such consultants shall be retained taking into consideration effectiveness and the independence considerations described in the written Charter of the Compensation Committee.
 Because the Corporation believes that Directors should have a stake in the outcome of the Corporation, Director compensation includes both cash and equity components.
 It is expected that Directors will meet Board-approved stock ownership guidelines.

 The Corporation is committed to providing appropriate orientation for new Directors.
 This orientation includes meetings with management, written material on the Corporation's organization and governance, recent Board minutes, recent filings with the Securities and Exchange Commission, strategic and operating plan information, corporate structure and organizational information and information about the Corporation's products and services and the industries in which the Corporation operates.
 As a part of this orientation, Directors should plan to attend the EEI/AGA Director training courses which are utility specific.